The East German secret police and the Berlin Wall | DW | 12.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Berlin Wall divided Germany for almost three decades, dividing families and isolating the city's east.
+The Berlin Wall divided Germany for almost three decades, separating families and isolating the city's east.
 What role did the secret police, the Stasi, play?

 A photo that went around the world: 19-year-old East German jumps what is still only a low barbed wire fence on August 15, 1961

-The move was a stroke of luck for the East German Stasi state security, which was run for decades by Erich Mielke in the Ministry for State Security (MfS), according to authors Daniel and Jürgen Ast, and Hans-Hermann Hertle, who express their views in a German television documentary produced by the German broadcaster ARD and Deutsche Welle.
+The move was a stroke of luck for the East German Stasi state security, which was run for decades by Erich Mielke in the Ministry for State Security (MfS), according to authors Daniel and Jürgen Ast and Hans-Hermann Hertle.
+The three expressed their views in a documentary produced by the German broadcaster ARD and Deutsche Welle.

 "The situation after August 13 shows that building an anti-fascist protective wall for the citizens of the GDR is good and right.
 The working class has seized power, never to give it up again," Stasi chief Mielke proclaimed right after the barrier was built.